angus-g/lagrangian-filtering/docs/installation.rst

 .. code-block:: console

-   $ pip install -r requirements.txt
+   $ pip install --upgrade --upgrade-strategy eager .

 will pull changes to its corresponding git repository.